verrazzano/docs/content/en/docs/setup/install/profiles.md

 ## Customize an installation profile

 You can override the profile settings for any component regardless of the profile.
-The following example uses a customized `dev` profile to configure a small 8Gi persistent volume for the MySQL instance used by Keycloak to provide more stability for the Keycloak service.
+The following example uses a customized `dev` profile to configure a small 8 Gi persistent volume for the MySQL instance used by Keycloak to provide more stability for the Keycloak service.

 ```